-The forests have a road network totaling approx. 41 km.
-This existing network allows economic operational access (i.e. 500 m or less) for a good proportion of Crannich and Lettermore apart from smaller sections of the block.
-However, large areas of Aintuim and also Salen blocks need consideration for further roading for future harvesting operations as there is currently no access.
+The forests have a road network totaling approx. 33 km, allowing economic operational access (i.e. 500 m or less) for most of Quinish block.
+In parts of Ardmore and Aros consideration needs to be given to further roading for future harvesting operations in areas which currently have no access.